-Cryptsy – If you’ve used your mining rig to generate some of the alt-coins like Megacoin, Worldcoin or Feathercoin and want to convert that stash to say Bitcoin or Litecoin, this is the place to do it.
-They have a very low 0.3% exchange fee and no fees for deposits/withdrawals.
-Keep in mind, this is a crypto currency only exchange at this point.
-So you won’t be able to trade into your local fiat currency on this exchange.
-I’ve used several exchanges, and this is by far my favorite with plenty of market depth and very reasonable fees.
+Cex.io – If you’ve used your mining rig to generate some of the alt-coins Ethereum, and want to convert that stash to say Bitcoin, this is the place to do it.
+They have very low exchange fees and no fees for deposits/withdrawals.
+I’ve used several exchanges, and this is by far my favorite with plenty of market volume and very reasonable fees.
 Once you’ve made your trade, always transfer your coins to a local wallet for safe keeping.

 Mining Hardware Comparison